-• Usually, calling Member Services is the first step.
-If there is anything else you need to do, Member Services will let you know.

-- If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
-If you put your complaint in writing, we will respond to your complaint in writing. - Grievance filing instructions: File a verbal grievance by calling Member Services at 1-844-854-6888, or for TTY call 711.
+- Usually, calling Member Services is the first step.
+If there is anything else you need to do, Member Services will let you know. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
+If you put your complaint in writing, we will respond to your complaint in writing. - We will need details about the issues such as what the complaint is about, what date it happened, and other information that will be helpful in our research. - We will have a response to the complaint within 30 calendar days.